DanilleH22/inkpad_book/README.md

 | Read book                     | User clicks next Button or Prev button    | Next chapter given                          | ✅         |

 ### BUG TESTING:
-1. index.html page not loading:
- - Through trial and error, I changed the view code from a class to a function.
- - as well as removed the ```.as_view()``` from the URL path.

-2. Testing CRUD functionality:
+1. Testing CRUD functionality:
 - Each of the features were tested multiple times to ensure that numerous new posts could be submitted, and that each post had the ability to be updated and edited by the user that submitted it.
 - If a post is submitted by another user, the edit/delete buttons do not appear on the page.

-3. CSS styles not loading on app :
+2. CSS styles not loading on app :
 The CCS was not loading on the server, I had missed the S of the STACTIC_DIRS in settings.

-4. Forms text had html text and fields were next to each other:
+3. Forms text had html text and fields were next to each other:
 I had used {{ form.as_p }}, so i had changed it to {{ form }}, for the edit forms i had made it {{ form | safe }}.
 To stop the fields sitting next to each other i had installed crispy forms and used in templates wiht the form.

-5. Admin panel not showing duee to TypeError
+4. Admin panel not showing duee to TypeError
 This was because I had tried to add book.urls to add to another app, they had cauused an error and was removed and the url pattern was re-adjusted to reflect this

-6. Jest was not installing:
+5. Jest was not installing:
 A manual test had to be completed to test that Javascript had to b created which is listed below.
   Javascript Manual Test -
     Test Case 1: Verify that the 'Next' button in the chapter navigation displays the next chapter.